-If you are travelling to Haiti through the United States of America, or if you are transiting in Honolulu or other US points of entry, you are required to meet US entry/transit requirements.
-Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
+If you are travelling to Haiti through the United States of America, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the United States of America.

 Local immigration authorities may request evidence of a valid yellow fever vaccination if you are travelling to Haiti from a yellow fever endemic country.
 The World Health Organisation (WHO) website contains a list of yellow fever endemic countries.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information on terrorism and our General advice to Australian travellers for tips on staying safe overseas.